 2. What should I do if I believe I may have come into direct contact with coronavirus?

-In order to protect our community, we have been advised that employees in this situation should self-quarantine until they have been cleared by their primary care physician or the Sonoma County Department of Health Services.
+In order to protect our community, we have been advised that unvaccinated or symptomatic employees in this situation should self-quarantine until they have been cleared by their primary care physician or the Sonoma County Department of Health Services.
 We also require that they stay away from campus until they have been cleared.
-Please see the district’s Confirmed Positive Covid-19 Case protocols are available at this link.
+Please see the district’s Confirmed Positive Covid-19 Case protocols at this link.

-Please contact Robin McHale or Sarah Hopkins in Human Resources or call 707-527-4954.
+If you suspect you have been exposed to COVID-19 or receive a report from a student, please immediately contact your supervising administrator or Robin McHale in Human Resources or call 707-524-1507.
 Human Resources staff will work with employees to conduct an initial intake process and provide information about available leave options, if applicable.